 • Hold the finished patties on a warmed platter as you cook the rest.

-• Serve topped with the Egg Foo Yung Sauce.
+• Serve topped with the Egg Foo Young Sauce.
 Divalicious!

 Notes

-Diva Tip - You can add meat to Egg Foo Yung if you wish.
+Diva Tip - You can add protein to Egg Foo Young if you wish.
 Pork sausages, barbecued pork, ham, shrimp, chicken or tofu are all great choices.
-Just make sure the meat is completely cooked first and thinly sliced or minced.
+Just make sure any meat is completely cooked first and thinly sliced or minced.
 Add the meat into the eggs and bean sprout mixture and follow the instructions as written.

 You can also add cooked rice into the egg mixture to stretch your budget.